elben/elben.github.io/site/blog/2018-07-24-change-is-inevitable.markdown

 <!--PREAMBLE
-postTitle: "Change is Inevitable: Designing Software"
+postTitle: "Change is Inevitable: Designing Software in a Chaotic World"
 date: 2018-07-24
 tags:
   - software-design